ME.md: robots.txt for human consciousness

 Here's what I keep coming back to: the internet standardized machine identity early and thoroughly.
 Robots know who they are and how to behave because we gave them robots.txt, RFC standards, user-agent strings, and JWT tokens.

 We gave humans... nothing.
+And we're giving their agents even less.

 Live now: loooom.xyz/me